What is Age-Related Macular Degeneration (AMD)?

 Another treatment for dry eye is to block the tiny drains that remove tears from the surface of the eye.
 These four drains, called puncta, are located in the corners of the eyelids near the nose.
 They can be blocked temporarily with silicone plugs, or permanently closed with an in-office procedure.

 While dry eye is common, and can be quite annoying, fortunately it has no connection to dry AMD.
 There is no evidence that patients with dry eye have an increased risk of dry AMD, or vice versa, although people may have both of these conditions, which are more common in people age 50 and older.
+Learn about treatments for dry macular degeneration.

 Macular Degeneration Resources: